RouEmpire/the-creative-media-note/pages/SEO.md

 					- If your website cares more about Information, you should use **Blog** or **Presentive style** website.
 				- **Navigational Query**
 				  logseq.order-list-type:: number
-					- Link : "*Where is the nearest hospital?*"
+					- Like : "*Where is the nearest hospital?*"
 					- If you website is for navigation, it must have a localization element added toit
 		- **Topic**
 			- It is a available information by Google, presented by ((66415b22-715a-451a-944e-3074577c9ec7))